 Delayed – More valuable for the event organisers but time consuming for the attendee.
 Incentives can help increase feedback rates.
 These are the opportunity to involve in depth and more complex questions.

 Gain some snapshot feedback via a simple and no-tech show of hands to gauge the mindset of your attendees immediately.
-Don’t ask pointless questions such as “raise your hand if you have enjoyed the event” instead pick the questions well and ask quick fire questions such as “raise your hand if you have met at least one new contact today?” and “raise your hand if you have learnt something today which will change your way of working in the short or long term?”
-Ensure that these do not run on too long and you can make them less obvious by adding some fun or alternative questions to keep attendees engaged.
-Alternatively you could share red and green cards in the delegate bags for a visual photo opportunity or use meeting design techniques such as body voting.
+Don’t ask pointless questions such as “raise your hand if you have enjoyed the event”.
+Instead pick the questions well and ask quick fire questions such as “raise your hand if you have met at least one new contact today?”.
+Also ask “raise your hand if you have learnt something today which will change your way of working in the short or long term?”.

 Live Social Media Updates

-Social media is where your attendees are likely to talk about your brand or event so monitor your major accounts to see if you have been mentioned or tagged and respond accordingly.
-You can also ensure people can “check-in” at your event so you know which attendees are there and what they are saying.
+Social media is where your attendees are likely to talk about your brand or event.
+Monitor your major accounts to see if you have been mentioned or tagged.
+Respond accordingly to engage with your audience and manage your online presence.
+You can also ensure people can “check-in” at your event.
+This way, you know which attendees are there and what they are saying.
 A social wall at the event can be a fun and interactive way for attendees to provide feedback.

-You can also create polls on Twitter and use the Facebook emoticons (Like, Love, Wow) for people to feedback their answer or preference.
+You can also create polls on Twitter.
+Use the Facebook emoticons (Like, Love, Wow) for people to feedback their answer or preference.

 The technology exists to track the feelings of your attendees via facial recognition.
-Data from cameras placed around the event can recognize attendees and report back on how they are feeling based on what their face is telling the system.
+Data from cameras placed around the event can recognize attendees.
+The system can report back on how they are feeling based on what their face is telling.
 Neat!

-On specific products or brands you can encourage free user testing options at your event in exchange for a feedback questionnaire completion or a recorded interview on the product.
-Depending on the product or service this exclusive access can be appealing to the attendee and perhaps they will agree to contribute to future beta testing in the future.
+On specific products or brands, you can encourage free user testing options at your event.
+In exchange, ask for a feedback questionnaire completion or a recorded interview on the product.
+Depending on the product or service, this exclusive access can be appealing to the attendee.
+Perhaps they will agree to contribute to future beta testing in the future.

 Email Follow Ups